ScoutLord219/ScoutLord219/README.md

 - Hi :D, my name is Scott
 - Currently, I'm developing games, however I wish to take my engineering skills higher and apply them in fields such as bionics
-- Recently, I have moved away from Unity for 2D game development, and have started using Godot (would really reccomend
+- And recently, I have moved away from Unity for 2D game development, and have started using Godot (would really reccomend

 <!---